 UN Library: Although it lacks text books, the library has a substantial archive of UN and League of Nations documents.
 Due to a relatively low number of visitors it is a quiet place to study.
 Note that there is no wireless access at this library.
 To access the library, go through the UN visitor’s entrance (opposite the Red Cross headquarters), and get a temporary library pass at the security desk.
 Once you are in the library, ask to register for a normal library pass.
 Don’t forget to bring your student card and passport.
 While the process is easy, it can take up to 2 hours depending on how busy the library and security services are.

-- To search for documents, all of the 70 libraries use the the Réseau des bibliothèques genevoises.
-Using this central domain you can search, locate, reserve, or renew your books with your student card.
+- To search for documents, all of the 70 libraries use the Réro Explore Geneva.
+Using this catalog, you can search, locate, reserve, or renew your books with your student card.
 Note that the books have to be picked up and returned to their respective libraries.
 Inter-library loans from libraries located outside of Geneva are possible for a fee upon request.

-- IHEID: Master students can rent up to 15 documents at once, while PhD students can rent up to 30 documents.
-These limits apply to the entire library network made accessible by means of the registration with UNIGE.
+- IHEID: Master students can rent up to 20 documents at once, while PhD students can rent up to 40 documents.
+These limits apply to the entire Geneva library network.

 - UNIGE: For borrowing books at any of the UNIGE libraries you have to present your IHEID student card.